William Brewster (ornithologist)

-William Brewster (July 5, 1851 – July 11, 1919) was an American ornithologist.
-He co-founded the American Ornithologists' Union (AOU) and was an early naturalist and conservationist.
+William Brewster (July 5, 1851 – July 11, 1919) was an American ornithologist, naturalist, and conservationist.
+He worked as a curator at the Museum of Comparative Zoology at Harvard University, co-founded the American Ornithologists' Union and the Nuttall Ornithological Club, and served as the first president of Mass Audubon.

 Early life and education

 Childhood

 William Brewster was born on July 5, 1851, in South Reading (now Wakefield), Massachusetts, the youngest of four children born to John Brewster, a successful Boston banker, and Rebecca Parker (Noyes).
 The couple settled in Cambridge, Massachusetts in 1845.
 Brewster's sister and older brothers died in early childhood, inspiring Longfellow, a close neighbor, to write the poem The Open Window.

 Brewster attended Cambridge public schools, Washington Grammar School and Cambridge High School, taking a preparatory course to enter Harvard.
 He suffered eyesight problems as a youth and into adulthood.
 He was often unable to read or study, sometimes for extended periods.
 During his last year of high school, he was unable to read so his mother read his lessons to him.
 His parents and doctors deemed him too frail and nearsighted to attend Harvard.